Not Fucking Around Coalition

-The Not Fucking Around Coalition (NFAC) is a black nationalist militia, part of the militia movement in the United States.
+The Not Fucking Around Coalition (NFAC) is a black nationalist militia in the United States.
 The group advocates for black liberation and separatism.
-It has been described by news outlets as a "Black militia".
 They distinguish themselves as different from the Black Panther Party or Black Lives Matter.

 Background and organization

 John Fitzgerald Johnson, also known as Grand Master Jay and John Jay Fitzgerald Johnson, claims leadership of the group and has stated that it is composed of "ex military shooters."
 Johnson served in the Virginia National Guard and the Army from 1989 to 2006, leaving at the rank of private due to an other than honorable discharge.
 He was an independent candidate for U.S. president in 2016.

 Johnson has stated: "We are a Black militia.
 We aren't protesters, we aren't demonstrators.
 We don't come to sing, we don't come to chant.
 That's not what we do."
 In the same interview, Johnson expressed Black Nationalist views, putting forth the view that the United States should either hand the state of Texas over to African-Americans so that they may form an independent country, or allow African-Americans to depart the United States to another country that would provide land upon which to form an independent nation.

 In April 2021 Johnson expanded on this notion, telling The Atlantic that the intention of the NFAC was to establish the "United Black Kemetic Nation", a strictly black ethno-state.

 In 2019, Johnson told the Atlanta Black Star that the organization was formed to prevent another Greensboro Massacre.

 In 2020, Thomas Mockaitis, professor of history at DePaul University stated: "In one sense it (NFAC) echoes the Black Panthers but they are more heavily armed and more disciplined...
 So far, they've coordinated with police and avoided engaging with violence."

 NFAC mandates that members have a concealed-carry permit or the ability to obtain one.